nvaivan/laravel_test/readme.md

 ### Installing

+Make sure composer has been installed on your environment already (otherwise, follow up here https://getcomposer.org/download/)

+1. Run command to download all necessary dependencies:

+ composer update/composer install

-Migrate database
+2. Migrate database
 ```
 $ php artisan migrate
 ```

-Run the command to install all the dependece packages necessary for our project
+3. Run the command to install all the dependece packages necessary for our project
 ```
 npm install
 ```

-Run the command to start Laravel server
+4. Run the command to start Laravel server
 ```
 php artisan serve
 ```